nalsai/nalsai.de/content/de/blog/japanische-literatur/17-tsurezuregusa.md

 ---

 - ca. 1330
-- zuihitsu von Yoshida Kenkô
+- zuihitsu von Yoshida Kenkō
 - „Betrachtungen aus der Stille“
-- Themen: mujô / mono no aware  -> Wandel und Vergänglichkeit
+- Themen: mujō / mono no aware  -> Wandel und Vergänglichkeit
 -> Loslösung von der materiellen Welt

 "It is in their changing with passing occasions that makes everything touch one so."